RobLoach/raylib-cpp/README.md

 ## Development

-The following are some tools in order to build and contribute to raylib-cpp...
+The following are some tools in order to build and contribute to *raylib-cpp*...

 ### Compiling